Unit01-TestType/otter/README.md

 into game-grid coordinates compatible with the new JSON import tool
 - Convert other features from real-world coordinates or shapefiles into game-grid coordinates
 - Create a gamescript to import towns, industries, signs, and "high elevation water" (e.g. mountain lakes)

+**NOTE:**
+Otter is far from complete.
+I have much more experience with python and GIS than I do gamescript development and C++/Squirrel.
+The gamescript code component of otter is by far the weakest part, but it works well enough to get the job done for now.
+I would greatly appreciate feedback and contributions to the gamescript code to improve functionality.

 ### Motivation